 News and Views

-The statements contained are comment summarised from other sources and not necessarily those held by Splash Maritime Training - no liability is accepted for their accuaracy in replication.
+SMT declines comment that a reasonable person may find offensive.
+Anonymous comment may not be accepted.
+The statements contained are not necessarily those held by Splash Maritime Training - no liability is accepted for their accuaracy in replication.

 On the water:

 22/9/2016 - Glebe Island.
 The container ship Hanjin California remains under arrest at the old Glebe Island Container Terminal prompted by claim of failure to settle bunkering after the owners file for receivership.
 It is said that Hanjin invested heavily, as other shipping companies, anticipating an increase in global trade that has not eventuated.
 More of this story at Lloyds List Australia.

 14/6/2016 - Barangaroo.
 The new development overshadows the city.

 22/9/2016 - Glebe Island.
 Raining again...the North Coast copping it.

 4/6/2016 - Wild weather.
 Flooding and seven metre swells hit NSW East Coast as a result of East Coast Low in Tasman Sea.
 More at BOM website.